 The rhubarb crumble will probably be long gone before it goes bad in the fridge.
 However, according to the NHS Food Storage guide, leftovers can be stored up to 2 days safely in the fridge.

 When making this recipe for the very first time I got inspired by Simon Hopkinson’s Rhubarb Crumble.
 I just tweaked it a bit as we felt like the rhubarb needed more sugar and I wanted to transform it into a gluten-free dessert.

 With this pudding, it’s so easy to experiment with different flavours.
-You can add another type of fruit or you can completely replace rhubarb for apples or something else.
-You can tweak a crumble topping too and add some chopped nuts or oats into it or you can keep it simple and follow my basic gluten-free crumble topping recipe.
+You can add extra fruit or you can completely replace rhubarb for apples or something else.
+You can tweak the crumble topping by adding some chopped nuts or oats, or you can keep it simple and follow my basic gluten-free crumble topping recipe.

-You can serve your gluten free rhubarb crumble hot with thick cream poured over the top, vanilla custard or you can enjoy it the way we like it most with nice vanilla ice cream.
-It is such a wonderful combination of flavours.
-Warm crumble with sweet crunchy topping and tart rhubarb filling all served with creamy, cold ice cream.
+Eating this with vanilla ice cream is such a wonderful combination of flavours.
+Warm crumble with a sweet crunchy topping and tart rhubarb filling all served with creamy, cold ice cream.
 It’s so yummy you will fight yourself not to have more.
 I usually lose the fight and have a second bowl (to feel less naughty it’s slightly smaller than the first one though).
 So don’t wait any longer, have a go and see for yourself if I’m right.